terry07/stock-markets-analytics-zoomcamp-project-by-sk/README.md

 This project builds a sophisticated machine learning system to predict whether stocks will experience significant positive growth (≥10%) over a 3-month future period.
 The system combines multiple data sources, extensive feature engineering, and automated model selection to create investment signals for the top 24 stocks.

+The reason of top-24?
+Of course my love to **Kobe Bryant** 🐍

 ### Key Objectives

 - **Predictive Modeling**: Build models to forecast positive stock price movements (≥10% growth in 3 months)
 - **Feature Engineering**: Extract comprehensive features from price data, fundamentals, technical indicators, and macroeconomic factors
-- **Investment Simulation**: Provide a framework for backtesting investment strategies
+- **Investment Simulation**: Provide a framework for backtesting investment strategies (currently, it does not apply simulation)
 - **Risk Assessment**: Incorporate volatility, momentum, and market sentiment indicators

 ## 🏗️ Project Architecture